Norman with Rod Organ 2, 2005

 View of the installation at The Exploratorium..
 1994.

-In 1993 Norman and Joe Ansel together organized a new exhibition of Norman's work which they entitled Art Machines.
-Art Machines included works from the very successful 1991-92 Mindless Mechanisms exhibition.
+In 1993 Joe Ansel and I organized a traveling retrospective exhibition of my work which we entitled Art Machines.
+Art Machines included works from the Mindless Mechanisms exhibition.

-Ansel marketed the traveling exhibition to a network of science museums that were looking for a mechanically reliable installation of interactive physics related artworks that might attract a large and diverse audience.
+Ansel marketed the exhibition to a network of science museums that were looking for a reliable traveling exhibition of interactive physics related artworks.

-Art Machines proved to be extremely successful.
-By the time Art Machines ended its run at the Science Museum of Minnesota in September of 1999 it had traveled to eight different venues where, for a total exhibition time of more than 30 months, it had been experienced by tens of thousands of enthusiastic visitors.
+Art Machines was extremely successful.
+By the time the exhibition ended its run at the Science Museum of Minnesota in September of 1999, it had traveled to eight venues for a total exhibition time of more than 30 months.
+My work had been experienced by tens of thousands of enthusiastic visitors.

-Norman currently lives in San Francisco with his wife, the sound artist Brenda Hutchinson.
+I currently live in San Francisco with my wife, the sound artist Brenda Hutchinson.

-Many of Norman Tuck's sculptures are currently in storage in Northern California.
+Many of my kinetic sculptures are currently in storage in Northern California.

 Norman and Brenda at the phaeno Museum, 2015